righettig/DayZTradeCenter/README.md

 4. Open the Package Manager Console
 5. Restore missing Nuget packages
 6. Make sure DayZTradeCenter.UI.Web is set as Startup Project
-7. Make sure DayZTradeCenter.Domain.Model.Identity is the default project in the Package Manager Console
+7. Make sure DayZTradeCenter.DomainModel is the default project in the Package Manager Console
 8. Run Update-Database from the Package Manager Console.
 This will create the dev database with a bunch of entities already configured for you

 ### Known issues